GetMetamorph/exoFinal-Pydn_Devteam/readme.md

-### This project will be built on python
+### This project will be built on java

 Functionnalities needed :
 - [X] Being able to create a Todo List
 - [X] Being able to add a task to the Todo List
-- [ ] Being able to remove a task from the Todo List
+- [X] Being able to remove a task from the Todo List
 - [ ] Being able to mark a task as done
 - [X] Being able to list all the tasks
 - [ ] Being able to list all the tasks by older to newer